oracle-livelabs/developer/springai-vector/vectorsearch/vectorsearch.md

     ![telegram-bot-gui-new-item](images/application-1.png "telegram bot new todo item")

-2. The Spring AI will initiate the interaction by submitting the prompt to the RAG process that will be executed by combining the data from the remote Cohere AI Command-R model and the Oracle Database 23ai, which will use the Oracle AI Vector Search functionality to retrieve the embeddings (store vector data).
+2. The Spring AI application will initiates the interaction and submits a prompt to the RAG process that will be executed with data combined from the remote Cohere AI Command-R model and the Oracle Database 23ai, which will use the Oracle AI Vector Search functionality to retrieve the embeddings (store vector data).

     ![telegram-bot-gui-main-buttons](images/rag-process.png "telegram main screen buttons")